 4. Set the configurable options from the fields provided.
-Click the tooltip volution icon next to the field that you need additional information or details about.
+Click the tooltip 🐨 icon next to the field that you need additional information or details about.

-ONFIGURE TOWER
+CONFIGURE TOWER

-AUTHENTICATION JOBS SYSTEM USER INTERFACE
+AUTHENTICATION JOBS SYST EM USER INTERFACE

 UB CATEGORY Misc.
-System Ŧ
+System

+inse system

-BASE URL OF THE TOWER HOST 🔞 REVERT ENABLE TOWER ADMINISTRATOR ALERTS ALL USERS VISIBLE TO ORGANIZATION ADMINS 🔞
+BASE URL OF THE TOWER HOST 🔞 REVERT ENABLE TOWER ADMINISTRATOR ALERTS @ ALL USERS VISIBLE TO ORGANIZATION ADMINS 🔞

-ON
+https://172.16.185.128 ON ON